 The U.S. Department of Energy is one of the largest research funding sources at UW-Madison, where the Great Lakes Bioenergy Research Center is headquartered.
+UW-Milwaukee strengths include energy storage, distributed energy systems, and effective integration of renewable energy sources.
 The UW System supports continued investment in the Energy Department's basic science programs and facilities.